Lunch on the Lawn

 Can we change our perception of what a lawn is supposed to be?
 Out lawns look like outdoor versions of our livingrooms - a carpet in the middle with shrubs and flowers as furnture and pictures.
 What if we changed the livingroom model to the grocery produce aisle model?

 When you look at a lawn from a forager's point of view, you see food.
-You notice how many other plants grow among the blades of grass.
 Where I live, wild violet leaves often cover as much surface as the grass.
-They have beautiful heart-shaped leaves, very good to eat raw in salads.
-But when the lawn mower comes along, it chops off the biggest ones and damages the rest.
+They have beautiful heart-shaped leaves, but when the lawn mower comes along, it chops off the biggest ones and damages the rest.
 All for the purpose of keeping the grass short.

 To a forager, a lawn erupting in dandelions is a delight.
-How sad when 'pre-emergent' weed killer is applied.
-How insane - what is wrong with us?
-It's like pouring gasoline all over the produce department in the grocery store and setting it on fire.
+How sad when pre-emergent weed killer is applied.
+What is wrong with us?

-If we could see our lawns as a food source just as they are, what a difference we could make.
-Turf grass is an expensive indulgance that provides few rewards.Categories Foraging
+If we could enjoy our lawns just as they are, what a difference we could make.

 Leave a comment